Fitness model (person): History

 The concept of fitness modeling emerged alongside the physical culture movement in the late 19th and early 20th centuries, when individuals like Bernarr Macfadden promoted health and exercise through publications and public demonstrations.
 Macfadden, often called the "father of physical culture," founded Physical Culture magazine in 1899, which popularized the idealized athletic body and set the stage for fitness-related media.

 In the mid-20th century, the fitness industry expanded with the establishment of gyms and health clubs, notably through pioneers like Vic Tanny and Jack LaLanne.
 LaLanne, a highly influential figure, opened one of the first fitness centers in the 1930s and later used television to promote exercise, effectively becoming an early fitness model by demonstrating workouts and healthy living to a broad audience.
 The 1980s marked a significant turning point with the rise of home workout videos, led by figures like Jane Fonda, whose aerobics tapes popularized fitness modeling for a mainstream audience.
 These videos featured physically fit individuals demonstrating exercises, blending athleticism with media presence.

 The advent of fitness and figure competitions in the 1980s, such as the Fitness Olympia and Fitness America, further defined the role of fitness models.
 These competitions, which emphasized muscle definition and presentation over the extreme muscularity of bodybuilding, created a platform for athletes to gain visibility and transition into modeling roles for fitness brands.
 The rise of social media in the 2000s transformed fitness modeling, enabling individuals to build personal brands on platforms like Instagram, YouTube, and TikTok.
 Today, fitness models play a key role in advertising and inspiring fitness culture, often collaborating with brands, publishing workout plans, or competing professionally while maintaining a strong online presence.
 Fitness models like Jen Selter have covered in entertainment websites in the 2020s.

 A 2018 BBC Radio 5 Live report by model Jacqui Ryland noted that, the rise of fitness and bodybuilding competitions led some female fitness models to use performance-enhancing drugs, such as steroids and growth hormones, to achieve the highly defined physiques demanded in categories like "bikini body" and "body fitness."

 Characteristics

 Unlike traditional models, whose work is often tied to specific body measurements, fitness models are characterized by a trained, defined musculature.
 The focus is less on an extremely slim appearance and more on body definition, low body fat percentage, and overall presence.
 Male fitness models typically display a pronounced six-pack and muscular arms, while female models showcase defined abdominal, leg, and gluteal muscles.
 In contrast to bodybuilding, which aims for maximum muscle mass, fitness modeling focuses on an aesthetically defined physique with emphasized but not exaggerated musculature.
+They are also typically required to remain in physical shape year-round, with a camera-ready body viewed as essential to their work.
+Fitness models achieve year around body, with visible muscle definition, which is considered important for looking photographic by hydration management and cardiovascular training as part of general fitness routines aimed at achieving a lean muscular appearance.